songor/aws-learned/certification/AWS Certification Exam Mistake Collection.md

   D. Blank

+  *Explanation:* [Adding Objects to Versioning-Suspended Buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/AddingObjectstoVersionSuspendedBuckets.html).
+Once you suspend versioning on a bucket, Amazon S3 automatically adds a `null` version ID to every subsequent object stored thereafter (using `PUT`, `POST`, or `COPY`) in that bucket.

 * SQS, delete queue

   A user has created a queue named "myqueue" with SQS.
 There are four messages published to queue which are not received by the consumer yet.
 If the user tries to delete the queue, what will happen?